frioux/blog/content/posts/building-secure-useragents.md

 ```

 The above is very similar to the IO::Async version.
 Basically we set a global
-timeout on the client, and the in the code that connects to a socket, vet the
+timeout on the client, and then in the code that connects to a socket, vet the
 socket before continuing.

 ### Python